Imperative Learning

 Why do we need Imperative Leanring?

-• Imperative learning is a self-supervised neural-symbolic learning framework.
+• Imperative learning is a UNIFIED learning framework for robot autonomy following the three principles.

-• The framework of imperative learning (IL) consists of three primary modules including a neural perceptual network, a symbolic reasoning engine, and a general memory system.
+• The imperative learning (IL) consists of three modules including a neural perceptual network, a symbolic reasoning engine, and a general memory system.

 • IL is formulated as a special bilevel optimization, enabling reciprocal learning and mutual correction among the three modules.